Verify Backlinks · FAQ

 What files can I upload?

-Upload the backlink Excel you already have from vendors, outreach or SEO tools.
-Multiple sheets and mixed column naming are supported upload as-is.
+Upload the backlink Excel or CSV you already have from vendors, outreach campaigns, agencies or SEO tools.
+Multiple sheets, visible URLs, clickable hyperlinks and mixed column naming are supported.

 Mixed-language backlink lists are supported.